 In addition, Glassdoor uses the term ‘employer’ to describe the entity that employs workers and/or provides the opportunity for workers to make a living.
 We may also use the term ‘employer’ to describe an official company representative; this may be someone in HR or recruiting, marketing or a member of the senior leadership team.

 Millions of job seekers rely on Glassdoor's reviews and other user-submitted content to find jobs and companies they love.
 Please follow these guidelines to ensure everyone can benefit from a helpful, balanced, and authentic community.

 Your review should be truthful and constitute your own personal opinion and experience with your current or former employer.
 We don’t take sides when it comes to factual disputes, so we expect you to stand behind your statements expressed in your content.

-Each individual should submit only one review, per employer, per year, per review type (e.g. company review, interview review, salary review, benefit review, etc.) Your content should be related to jobs you have held (or interviews you have had) within the last five years so it’s relevant to today’s job seeker.
+Each individual is allowed one review, per employer, per year, per review type.
+If a user updates a review within a year, the older review will be archived and the newer review will be listed.
+Your content should be related to jobs you have held (or interviews you have had) within the last five years so it’s relevant to today’s job seeker.

 We encourage you to think about work from a few perspectives and include both a pro and a con to provide a balanced review.
 While not required, we do believe balanced reviews make for a better community experience.

 We allow reviews that name individuals in the highest positions in a company who have broad influence over the work environment, as long as the review describes the individual’s behavior or performance at work.
 Individuals in this category include those who are the public face of the company (C-Suite, Executive Director, President, Owner, Founder, etc.) We believe this information is generally representative of a company’s culture and can be informative to job candidates.

 We do not allow reviews that include negative comments about identifiable individuals outside of this group.